gokubi/policies/citizen_code_of_conduct.md

   * No touching people or their personal property without consent.
   * Treat everyone as an equal by default.
 Everyone has responsibility to obtain, provide, or withhold consent regardless of sex, gender, race, ethnicity, ability, age, orientation, relationship status, power dynamics, or any other identity.
   * Negotiate the scope of your activities.
 We recommend making clear that all parties involved have given consent to any proposed interactions.
-  * Each participant is responsible for making sure, to the best of their ability, that everyone involved has the physical, mental, and emotional capacity to give informed and voluntary consent during negotiation and during the activity itself.
+  * Each participant is responsible for making sure, to the best of their ability, that everyone involved has the physical, mental, and emotional capacity to give informed and voluntary consent in any interaction.
-  * Anyone can withdraw consent at any time during any activity.
+  * Anyone can withdraw consent at any time during any interaction.
 All participants shall endeavor to be clear and unequivocal when withdrawing consent.
-  * All participants are responsible for stopping immediately any activity at the withdrawal of consent from anyone.
+  * All participants are responsible for stopping immediately any interaction at the withdrawal of consent from anyone.
   * If your consent is violated, please get yourself safe and follow the [reporting guidelines](https://gokubi.github.io/policies/reporting_guidelines.html)

   Our top priority is a safe space.
 Violation of the consent policy will lead to steps your Kairos hosts deem necesary to maintain saftey, including removing the perpetrator.
 Only after safety is ensured, other activities focused on personal and group healing and growth may take place.
 All events have people in place to handle violation of this policy and those procedures will be followed by all Kairos guests.
 No one is exempt from the policy.